Foreword

 ensure that we take serious risks head on and build resilience to

-elements and socially constructed origins of megadisasters together
+and socially constructed origins of megadisasters together in a

 interconnectivity of multiple drivers, showing how research and